Crossroads MVP

 Melee Ranges

-Any character within Range of an Enemy melee weapon is said to be Threatened and may be vulnerable to attack.
+Any character within Range of an Enemy melee weapon is said to be Engaged and may be vulnerable to attack if they try certain actions.

 Movement in Combat